miamiww/hugoBlog/content/post/100days/Day-14.md

 +++
-title = "Shodan Stories Day 14"
-date = 2019-01-17T07:04:32-08:00
-draft = false
-tags = []
+title = "Shodan Stories Day 14: Startling Strangers in Vreden, DIY Home Automation, and the German Word for Waking Up in the Middle of the Night with the Realization That You Left Your Server Unsecured" date = 2019-01-17T07:04:32-08:00 draft = false tags = []